xinin/MockIoTopia/README.md

 ```
 #### 1.3.3.
 Boolean

-These parameter types are employed to simulate the behavior of boolean values, which can either be random or adhere to a probability of variation defined by the **VariationProbability** parameter and the specification of the default value using the **Default** parameter.
+These parameter types are employed to simulate the behavior of boolean values, which can either be random or adhere to a probability of variation defined by the `VariationProbability` parameter and the specification of the default value using the `Default` parameter.

 The resulting values are 0 or 1.

-> Unlike the other parameters, the Boolean_Permanent type reverts to the Default state after a change triggered by its VariationProbability, with the aim of simulating flags in a real environment.
-If this behavior is not desired, it is advisable to use the Int_Permanent type.
+> Unlike the other parameters, the `Boolean_Permanent` type reverts to the `Default` state after a change triggered by its `VariationProbability`, with the aim of simulating flags in a real environment.
+If this behavior is not desired, it is advisable to use the `Int_Permanent` type.

 ```
     -